MrXMaster/TeaSpoon/README.md

 **Important: I won't add anything as I just wanted to help fix a bug but CortexPE has the plugin archived**

 # Installation
-Installation is not easy, first download the latest version of [DevTools](https://poggit.pmmp.io/p/DevTools/1.14.2), now download the TeaSpoon.rar file that is in the Releases section then unarchive it and put the TeaSpoon folder in your ```./plugins/``` folder.
+Installation is not exactly easy, first download the latest version of [DevTools](https://poggit.pmmp.io/p/DevTools/1.14.2), now download the TeaSpoon.rar file that is in the Releases section then unarchive it and put the TeaSpoon folder in your ```./plugins/``` folder.
 Restart your server.
 And you're basically done.
 ***This plugin will only work on stable PMMP releases, Any issues regarding 4.0.0 (development builds) will be closed***

 # Issue Reporting